Faisal-Hajari/REDuce/README.md

 # REDuce
-testing the effect of dimensionality on classification and
+testing the effect of dimensionality on classification